top of page

 • Hydrators can be placed anywhere within the pot & still provide more uniform watering across the pot.

-Comparisons with other approaches:
+Comparisons with other approaches to plant watering:

 Other Approach Limitations of that Approach

-Water globe alone Watering rate cannot be controlled - depends on the porosity of plant growth medium & often empties too quickly, especially with a porous growth medium; Likely to become clogged with a denser medium; Globe often sags to one side because of poor support from the moist growth medium; Limited capacity of the globes limits the time the plants can be left unattended; The water enters the plant pot at one location - causing less even water distribution
+Water globe alone Watering rate cannot be controlled - depends on the porosity of plant growth medium & often empties too quickly, especially with a porous growth medium; Can also become clogged with a denser medium; Globe often sags to one side because of poor support from the moist growth medium; Limited capacity of the globes limits the time the plants can be left unattended; The water enters the plant pot at one location - causing less even water distribution

 Wicks entering the Limited watering capacity, since most saucers are shallow; Difficult to see how much water remains pot from the remains; Often leads to longer term saturation of the plant medium with water, leading to sepsis bottom (saucer) and killing the plant's roots; Watering rate cannot be controlled, except by changing wicks, which enter through the bottom of the pot - requiring re-potting